thejsdevsite/jsdev/content/blog/what-is-hoisting-and-how-it-works-in-javascript/index.md

 The famed and often confusing term, certainly for any JavaScript developer, and it leaves many scratching their heads; what exactly is hoisting?

-Hoisting is a term you won't find used in any pre-EMCA 2015 normative specification, but it describes a mechanism in JavaScript to provide early-access to declarations.
+Hoisting is a term that describes a mechanism in JavaScript to provide early-access to declarations.

 > Hoisting is a JavaScript mechanism where variables and function declarations are moved to the top of their scope before code execution.

-Ever wondered why in JavaScript you can interact with your variables and functions before they're declared?
+Ever wondered why in JavaScript you can interact with your variables and functions before they've been declared?
 Then read on!

 ##### tl;dr
 Conceptually speaking, hoisting is the movement of declaractions - variables and functions - to the top of their scope, while assignments are left in place.
 What really happens, is that during compile time, the declarations are put into memory _first_, but physically remain in place in your code.